dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/animation.md

 ### Animating Properties

-There are two distint ways in which properties can be animated within DALi:
+There are two distinct ways in which properties can be animated within DALi:
 - **AnimateTo:** The property will animate **TO** the value in the given time.
 - **AnimateBy:** The property will animate **BY** the value in the given time.